Universal Credit more detailed guide

 The above section ‘How this roll out is happening in...’ describes ways in which those on 'legacy benefits' might have to claim Universal Credit if they have a particular change in circumstances.
 This is called 'natural migration'.
 If that happens, and their Universal Credit is a lower amount they will drop down to that amount.
 There is no ‘transitional protection' apart from those who are 'more disabled' as described above.
 For advice on this, see our special page called the move to Universal Credit

-At some stage, those still on 'legacy benefits' will begin to be asked to claim Universal Credit, called 'managed migration'.
-It has started with a small number and the Government aim to finish the process by 2025.
+In stages, those still on 'legacy benefits' are being invited by letter to claim Universal Credit, called 'managed migration'.
 If their 'legacy benefits' are higher than Universal Credit, they will keep the difference, called ‘transitional protection'.
 However, this amount is frozen until the Universal Credit amount catches up with it with inflation and it can also be lost with a change in circumstances such as a partner leaving or joining the household or if earnings fall below a certain level

 More details on our special page called the move to Universal Credit